Sabina Selimovic and Samra Kesinovic: Purported deaths

-In late 2015, it was reported by the Middle East bureau of The Daily Telegraph newspaper that Kesinovic had been beaten to death with a hammer towards the end of 2014, after being caught by Islamic State forces whilst trying to escape from sex slavery in the city of Raqqa.
-She was 17 years old.
+In late 2015, it was reported by the Middle East bureau of The Daily Telegraph newspaper that Kesinovic had been beaten to death after being caught by Islamic State forces whilst trying to escape from the city of Raqqa.
 Reports in 2019 reiterated that the girls were dead.
 That same year, Sabina Selimovic's children were sent to Austria from the Al-Hawl refugee camp and taken into custody of Sabina's mother after a DNA test confirmed their kinship.
+As of 2024, the girls' fates and whereabouts remain unknown.